IDL

 here.

-This code has one procedure called AMSR_E_L3_RainGrid
+This code has one procedure called AMSR_E_L3_RainGrid; so, users can use this procedure

 by compiling the procedure and executing the compiled procedure as follows: